dmbarbour/wikilon/docs/ABC_Minimalist.md

 An ABC program consists of `[abcd]` sequences with embedded `{tokens}`.
 Construction of `[abcd]` sequences requires no special attention.
 Thus a complete metaprogramming solution only needs to inject tokens.
 The challenge is to achieve this without compromising effective static reasoning or reusability of code.
 My best ideas so far involve modeling construction of tokens as an *effect*.

-        [program in MP monad] {runMP}
+        [program in Meta monad] {runMeta}

-The simplest `{runMP}` monad might simply answer every request with a wrapped token.
+The simplest `{runMeta}` monad might answer every request with a wrapped token.
 We could request a token `"/foo"` and get back `[{/foo}]`.
-Note that `{runMP}` might not exist as an explicit token, but rather be implicit to a programming environment.
-Within an [AO dictionary](AboutAO.md) we might use `foo.make = [program in MP monad]` and implicitly reconstruct `foo` from `foo.make` whenever its dependencies change.
+Note that `{runMeta}` might not exist as an explicit token, but rather be implicit to a programming environment.
+Within an [AO dictionary](AboutAO.md) we might use `foo.make = [program in Meta monad]` and implicitly reconstruct `foo` from `foo.make` whenever its recorded dependencies change.
 (A staged build system is an easy fit for Awelon project's [application models](ApplicationModel.md).)

 Monadic metaprogramming is first class, subject to composition, abstraction, and flexible reuse.
-Assuming MP is a free monad, we can intercept the requests, simulate and test how the metaprogram would behave under a variety of mockup environments and configurations.
-There is very clear staging between the metaprogram and its computed output.
-Any competing model for metaprogramming will need to do at least this well for serious consideration.
+Assuming a free monad, we can intercept the requests, simulate and test how the metaprogram would behave under a variety of mockup environments and configurations.
+There is very clear staging between the metaprogram and its computed output, no risk of incomplete output, and it's easy to record requested dependencies.
+Any competing model for metaprogramming should do at least this well for serious consideration.